-Nightclubs.
+DT: Nightclubs.
 I believe everyone should spend at least a year working the clubs on the weekends.
 You will develop your self-awareness, situational awareness, verbal and nonverbal communication skills, and overall confidence.
-Its controlled chaos.
+It’s controlled chaos.
 The perfect training ground.

-If you could retrace your footsteps what would you change or do differently?
+JC: If you could retrace your footsteps, what would you change or do differently?

-That’s a difficult question because we really put all our energy into that operation to make it the best we possibly could.
-But if I can change one thing, I would have tried to do more to de-escalate some of our tougher incidents.
+DT: That’s a difficult question because we really put all our energy into that operation to make it the best we possibly could.
+But if I could change one thing, I would have tried to do more to de-escalate some of our tougher incidents.
 We did what we could, but there was room for improvement.

-Right now I have a huge passion for training and instructing others in self-defense, situational awareness, de- Escalation, and overall safety.
-As I grow in this business overtime I would like to travel and train various security teams that directly impact public safety.
+DT: Right now, I have a huge passion for training and instructing others in self-defense, situational awareness, de-escalation, and overall safety.
+As I grow in this business over time, I would like to travel and train various security teams that directly impact public safety.
 Whether it be hospital security teams, mall security, city safety ambassadors, houses of worship safety teams, nightlife, etc.

-I want to give them the tools to effectively execute their jobs with confidence which in return will hopefully bring confidence to their clients and patrons making the environment a hard target and safer place overall.
+I want to give them the tools to effectively execute their jobs with confidence which in return will hopefully bring confidence to their clients and patrons, making the environment a hard target and a safer place overall.

-I’ve got so many that have helped me.
-Eric Parker invited me to train with him for FREE and now I’m a proud graduate of Select International and a member of the Select Few.
-Adam Jarrell and Zachary Rugen have been like older brothers to me mentoring me in different aspects of this business.
-Brian Leek of FAM International funded registration and hotel room for the IPSB Close Protection Conference, and in my short time of having a relationship Elijah Shaw he’s given me a tremendous amount of his time and energy advising me on branding, marketing, and entrepreneurship.
+DT: I’ve got so many that have helped me.
+Eric Parker invited me to train with him for FREE, and now I’m a proud graduate of Select International and a member of the Select Few.
+Adam Jarrell has been like an older brother, mentoring me in different aspects of this business.
+Brian Leek of FAM International funded registration and hotel room for the IPSB Close Protection Conference, and in my short time of having a relationship with Elijah Shaw, he’s given me a tremendous amount of his time and energy advising me on branding, marketing, and entrepreneurship.
 The list goes on and on with the individuals who have helped me grow in this business, all I can say is that I am truly blessed.

-Continuing education is important in this industry because it allows one to constantly grow whether it be mentally or physically.
+JC: Continuing education is important in this industry because it allows one to grow, whether it be mentally or physically, constantly.
 What are some continuing education courses you would recommend?

-That would all depend on the niche you’d like to enter into.
-I attended a training course on advanced threat assessments and workplace violence that I found a lot of value from.
+DT: That would all depend on the niche you’d like to enter.
+I attended a training course on advanced threat assessments and workplace violence that I found a lot of value in.

-It’s also not a bad idea to seek a college education if your finances allow for it.
-I learned a lot in my courses leading to my Associates degrees , I look forward to learning a lot more in my courses to obtain my bachelor’s degree in Security management.
+It’s also not a bad idea to seek a college education if your finances allow it.
+I learned a lot in the courses leading to my Associate’s degree, I look forward to learning a lot more in my courses to obtain my bachelor’s degree in Security management.

-The books I found a lot of value in that contributed to my growth in this business, were actually not industry related books at all.
+DT: The books I found a lot of value in that contributed to my growth in this business, were actually not industry-related books.
 Those books are :

 - The 48 Laws of Power

-These books helped me develop as a man, and that trickled over into my professional life and gave me a bigger return that I ever expected.
+These books helped me develop as a man, and that trickled over into my professional life and gave me a bigger return than I ever expected.
 Everyone should do themselves a favor and read all of these books.
 You’ll be glad you did.

-Doing this type of work requires some level of physical fitness, I know you currently hold a 2nd degeee black belt rating in Hapikdo.
-What martial arts would you recommend to someone who needed to physically fit while at the same time obtaining some self defense knowledge?
+JC: Doing this type of work requires some level of physical fitness, I know you currently hold a 2nd-degree black belt rating in Hapikdo.
+What martial arts would you recommend to someone who needs to be physically fit while at the same time obtaining some self-defense knowledge?

-I have a very lengthy answer for that.
+DT: I have a very long answer for that.
 But I’ll give you the short version.

-My father and brother are both entrepreneurs so they have been huge inspirations to me.
-I’ve always like the idea of building something that I can leave for my children and the generations to come.
+DT: My father and brother are both entrepreneurs, so they have been huge inspirations to me.
+I’ve always liked the idea of building something that I can leave for my children and the generations to come.
 I also like the grind of working to obtain the income goals I’ve set for myself.
 Entrepreneurship is hard, but I think it’s the real American dream.

 Foot Steps Episode 3 Devon Taitt